Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a utility deposit bond cost in Georgia?

-The experts at SuretyBonds.com can help with all of your Georgia utility bond needs, whether your bond is listed in the table above or not.
-Give us a call at 1 (800) 308-4358 or click here to get started!
+Whether you need a Georgia Power Company utility bond or a Greystone Power Corporation bond, the experts at SuretyBonds.com can help with all of your Georgia utility bond needs.
+If you don’t see the specific bond you need listed on the table below, give us a call at 1 (800) 308-4358 or click here to get started!

 Georgia utility bonds are put in place to ensure that principals (consumers) pay their utility bills on time and in full.
 If the principal accrues a balance of unpaid bills, the surety can step in and cover any losses the utility company suffers up to the full amount of the bond.
 The principal must reimburse the surety for all sums paid out.